coffee91127/smartCar/README.md

 ![image](https://github.com/smartCarLab/smartCar/blob/master/image/image6.png?raw=true)

 Figure 6.
-Driver performing the nighttime contrast enhancement application where the driver’svision field is increased.
+Driver performing the nighttime contrast enhancement application where the driver’s vision field is increased.
 Upper and lower portions represent the driver’s vision field before and after using the application.